PashaNET/pirple-homework-2/README.md

 # pirple.com
 Homework Assignment #2

-API description with examples of data requires to be present in requests
+API description with examples of parameters and data to be present in requests
 #/user

     post - create
         {
             "firstName":"..",
             "lastName":"..",